whitneyburton/portfolios/students/1606-front/maryjane-valade/20160805-maryjane-valade-m1.md

 Workflow: 4 - The developer effectively uses Git branches and many small, atomic commits that document the evolution of their application.

-(feedback to me)

 #### Game Time

 * [GitHub URL] ()
 * [Original Assignment] (http://frontend.turing.io/projects/game-time.html)

-The goal of this project was to use all the skills we've learned so far to build a simple game that was playable in the browser.
+The goal of this project was to use all the skills we've learned so far to build a simple game that was playable and looked good in the browser.
 My partner and I used the Google Chrome dinosaur game as inspiration to create Surf's Up.
 Players manipulate a surfer with the spacebar to jump over rocks.

 (evaluation comments)

-##### Scores
+Scores:
 (eval scores)

-(feedback to me)

 ## Community